telerik/xaml-docs/controls/raddocking/how-to/add-menu-items-to-the-radpanes-menu.md

 		</Grid>
 	{{endregion}}

 1. You should implement your custom logic in the __OnCloseAllPanesButThis__ and __OnCloseAllPanesButThisCanExecute__ methods.
-They specify whether the command can be executed and what action is performed, when it is executed. __Example 3__ demonstrate sample logic for the command methods.
+They specify whether the command can be executed and what action is performed, when it is executed. __Example 3__ demonstrates sample logic for the command methods.

 	#### __[C#] Example 3: Implement Execute and CanExecute methods__
 	{{region cs-raddocking-how-to-add-menu-items-to-the-radpanes-menu_4}}
-		public static class RadDockingCommands
+		public class CustomRadDockingCommands
 		{
-			public static class RadDockingCommands
-			{
 			private static RoutedUICommand closeAllPanesButThisCommand;
 			public static RoutedUICommand CloseAllPanesButThisCommand
 			{
 				get
 				{
 					if (closeAllPanesButThisCommand == null)
 					{
-							closeAllPanesButThisCommand = new RoutedUICommand("Close all panes but this", "CloseAllPanesButThisCommand", typeof(RadDockingCommands));
+						closeAllPanesButThisCommand = new RoutedUICommand("Close all panes but this!", "CloseAllPanesButThisCommand", typeof(RadDockingCommands));
 					}
 					return closeAllPanesButThisCommand;
 				}
 			}
-			}

 			public static void OnCloseAllPanesButThis(object sender, ExecutedRoutedEventArgs e) {
-				var pane = e.Parameter as RadPane;
+				RadPane pane = e.Parameter as RadPane;
 				if (pane != null)
 				{
-					var paneGroup = pane.PaneGroup;
+					RadPaneGroup paneGroup = pane.PaneGroup;
 					if (paneGroup != null)
 					{
-						var panesToClose = paneGroup.EnumeratePanes().Where(x => !x.IsHidden && x.IsPinned);
+						System.Collections.Generic.IEnumerable<RadPane> panesToClose = paneGroup.EnumeratePanes().Where(x => !x.IsHidden && x.IsPinned);
-						foreach (var paneToClose in panesToClose)
+						foreach (RadPane paneToClose in panesToClose)
 						{
 							if (paneToClose != pane)
 							{